A testimonial from a Myobrace mom:

 Learn more about Healthy Start at https:/www.thehealthystart.com

-An example of correcting a crossbite early.
-A patient of ours started at 5 years-old, always had her mouth open, always slept horrible and never fully rested.
+An example of correcting a crossbite early: A patient of ours started at 5 years-old.
+She always had her mouth open, always slept horribly and never fully rested.
 She developed a crossbite from her open mouth posture and her incorrect swallow and tongue tie.

-Only one month later with stage 1 Myobrace worn 1 hour a day and all night her cross bite is almost corrected.
+Only one month later.
+With stage I Myobrace worn 1 hour a day and all night, her cross bite is almost corrected.
 1/27/19

 Nine months of Myobrace.
-First two permanent teeth erupting in correct position and crossbite.
+First two permanent teeth erupting into the correct position and crossbite.
 10/24/19

 1) Day one of starting Myobrace.
-She had a very deep bite, could not see her lower teeth, the midline is off center with her nose, and there was no room for permanent teeth to erupt because the space was too narrow.
+She had a very deep bite, and we could not see her lower teeth.
+The midline is off center with her nose, and there was no room for permanent teeth to erupt because the space was too narrow.

 3) After four months of Myobrace.
 Even more room for permanent teeth.